S633h461/admin-panel-find/README.md

 admin-panel-finder
 ==================

-A Python Script to find admin panel of a site
+A Python Script to find admin panel of any site